pleabargain/storyboard/pros_cons_tab/pros_cons_events.md

 first love
 first smart phone
 first snow
+work in the circus
-first visit to the circus
+visit the circus
-first visit to the dentist
+visit the dentist
-first visit to the barber
+visit the barber
 first time shaving
 play poker with professionals
-play chess with a ranked master learn to play the piano first time living alone party with friends have a vacation get robbed learn to box
+play chess with a ranked master learn to play the piano live alone have a vacation get robbed learn to box